2madziunia2/BearChat/READMe.md

 $ nodemone start

 ```
-you can conntec as a client on localhost:8080
+you can connect as a client on localhost:8080

 ## Screenshots
 ![screenshot11](./public/images/screenshots/screenshot1.png)